Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Desember 2024 06.22.18 UTC
+- WIB: Rabu, 25 Desember 2024 08.49.05 UTC
-- WITA: Rabu, 25 Desember 2024 07.22.18 UTC
+- WITA: Rabu, 25 Desember 2024 09.49.05 UTC
-- WIT: Rabu, 25 Desember 2024 08.22.18 UTC
+- WIT: Rabu, 25 Desember 2024 10.49.05 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: technology
+Kategori: success